From the Editors

 Dafni Leef has been at both bookends of the recent protests in Israel.
 They started in mid-July, when Leef, a Tel Aviv filmmaker, was met with a hike in her rent that she could not afford to pay.
 Instead of moving to a new apartment, she moved to a tent on Rothschild Boulevard, the city's sleekest thoroughfare, and set up a Facebook event calling on her compatriots to join her.
 The spark of dissent hit tinder, and then the flames alit on a social landscape desiccated by ...Keep Reading »

 Max Ajl studies development sociology at Cornell University and has been published widely, including in Middle East Report, Historical Materialism, and the Guardian's Comment is Free.
-He is a contributing editor at Jacobin and is on Twitter at: @maxajl.
+He is a contributing editor at Jacobin and Co-Editor of Jadaliyya's OIL Page.
+He is on Twitter at: @maxajl.